SAP/terraform-provider-sap-cloud-identity-services/docs/resources/user.md

 - `mail_verified` (Boolean) The attribute specifies if the e-mail of the newly created user is verified or not.
 So if the values of the "mail_verified" and "send_mail" attributes are true, the user will receive an e-mail and they will be able to log on.
 On the other hand, if the "send_mail" is true, but the "mail_verified" is false, the user will receive e-mail and they have to click the verification link in the e-mail.
 If the attribute "mail_verified" is not configured, the default value is false.
 - `send_mail` (Boolean) Specifies if an activation mail should be sent.
 The value of the attribute only matters when creating the user.
 - `status` (String) Specifies if the user is created as active, inactive or new.
 If the attribute "active" is not configured, the default value is inactive.
-Acceptable values are : `active`, `inactive`, `new`.
+Acceptable values are : `active`, `inactive`, `new`

 ## Import